AlexxSeven/project-docs/blog/melodicl/2023-10-7-melodi-change-v1-2-0.md

 - Added a gamma correction toggle to all color palette selectors.
 - (⭐) Fixed tangent calculation in physically lit mode for object rotations (fixes funky normals.)
 - (⭐) Adjusted the math around specular to fix high parameter numbers causing the effect to spill past a set specular map and other specularity visual issues.
-- (⭐) Completely reworked the lit mode custom lighting model and switched to a vertex lighting pass.
+- (⭐) Completely reworked the lit mode custom lighting model to fix lighting calculation.
+- (⭐) Fixed issues with vertex lighting (point/spot lights) and vertex/object animation.
+- (⭐) Added a toggle for vertex lighting support under `Shader Options` when lit mode is set to `Physical`.
 - (⭐) Added shading color settings to the simulated lighting menu.
 - (⭐) Changed manual light position to a float3 from a set of 3 ranged (-1, 1) floats.
 - (⭐) Added a position type enum to manual light direction mode to swap from local and world pos.